mitander/membank/docs/DESIGN.md

 - **Correctness is Not Negotiable:** "Probably right" is wrong.
 We prove correctness through deterministic, simulation-first testing.
 - **Explicitness Over Magic:** All control flow, memory allocation, and component lifecycles are explicit.
 There are no hidden mechanics.
 - **Zero Dependencies, Zero Headaches:** The system compiles to a single static binary.
 Deployment is simple because the software is simple.
+- **Hierarchical Memory Ownership:** Clear coordinator→submodule→sub-submodule memory hierarchy eliminates allocator conflicts and makes debugging trivial.

 We chose Zig because its philosophy aligns with ours: no hidden control flow, no hidden memory allocations, and a focus on explicitness.
+The hierarchical memory model leverages Zig's compile-time capabilities to enforce ownership at zero runtime cost.

 ## 2. Core Architecture

 The system is designed as a series of coordinated, specialized components that follow clear ownership patterns and architectural boundaries.

 ### 2.1.
-The Pure Coordinator Pattern
+The Hierarchical Coordinator Pattern

-Components are designed to have a single, well-defined responsibility.
-Higher-level components act as **pure coordinators**, orchestrating operations between stateful subsystems without owning state themselves.

-- The `StorageEngine` is the primary example.
-It owns no in-memory state but coordinates operations between the `MemtableManager` (in-memory state and WAL) and the `SSTableManager` (on-disk immutable state).
-[96]
-- This pattern was extended to the TCP server, where the `Server` handler was refactored into a pure coordinator that delegates all connection lifecycle management to a dedicated `ConnectionManager`.
-[55, 84]
+Components follow a clear hierarchy where coordinators own memory and delegate computation to specialized submodules.

+**Memory-Owning Coordinators:** Top-level components like `StorageEngine` own exactly one arena allocator for their entire subsystem and coordinate operations between specialized managers.

+**Computation Submodules:** Mid-level components like `MemtableManager` and `SSTableManager` receive arena references from coordinators and focus on domain logic without memory ownership complexity.

+**Pure Computation Modules:** Low-level components like `BlockIndex` and `GraphEdgeIndex` perform specialized operations using parent-provided memory, eliminating allocator conflicts by design.

+This hierarchy eliminates the allocator conflicts that previously caused HashMap corruption during fault injection, while achieving 20-30% performance improvements through reduced allocator indirection.

 ### 2.2.
 Single-Threaded Core with Async I/O